ggleblanc2/bubble-sort-animation/README.md

 If you’re not familiar with Java Swing, Oracle has an excellent tutorial to get you started, [Creating a GUI With JFC/Swing](https://docs.oracle.com/javase/tutorial/uiswing/index.html).
 Skip the Netbeans section.

-The application consists of five classes, a JFrame class, a drawing JPanel, a controller class to update the integer array, a controller class to start the sort animation, and a controller class to increment each step of the bubble sort.
+The application consists of seven classes, two model classes, a JFrame class, a drawing JPanel, a controller class to update the integer array, a controller class to start the sort animation, and a controller class to increment each step of the bubble sort.

 I didn't write this code all at once.
 I wrote a little, tested a lot.
 Most of the code is standard Swing, except for the controller that increments each step of the bubble sort.
 I knew what I had to do and it still took the most time to code and test.

+### Model

+The model consists of two classes.
+The ColorDigit class is a plain Java getter / setter class that holds a digit and a background color.
+One interesting method is the copy method, which makes a copy of the ColorDigit instance.
+This copy method will be used when swapping digits.
+The ColorDigits class holds an array of ColorDigit instances.

 ### View

 The GUI is made up of an entry JPanel, a drawing JPanel, and a button JPanel.
 The entry JPanel holds the JLabel, JTextField, and JButton to update the integer array.
 The button JPanel consists of a button to start the sort animation.
 The drawing JPanel is an instance of a separate drawing JPanel class.

-The drawing JPanel paints the array values with the beckground colors in the color array.
-The controller classes will update the integer array and the color array.
+The drawing JPanel paints the array values with the beckground colors in the ColorDigit array.
+The controller classes will update the Colo-rDigit array.

 ### Controller

-The controller class that updates the integer array simply splits the JTextField String by spaces, and converts the Strings to ints.
+The controller class that updates the ColorDigit array simply splits the JTextField String by spaces, and converts the Strings to ints.
 If any String does not convert to an int, the drawing JPanel is unchanged.
 After all the Strings are converted to int values, the drawing JPanel is updated.
 There's no test to see if the int values are between -9 and 99.

 The controller class that starts the sort animation starts the sort animation.
 You can change the time delay if you want a faster or slower animation.
 Don't left-click any JButtons while the animation is running.